PRX/cms-audio-lambda/README.md

 1. Download the `upload_path` for the audio file object (from S3 or just HTTP)
 2. Run `ffprobe` against the file to verify it's an mp3 and gather other metadata
 3. Copy the original audio file to a destination S3 bucket/path (`public/audio_files/1234/filename.mp3`)
+4. Make an additional copy for the "broadcast" version CMS wants to use (`public/audio_files/1234/filename_broadcast.mp3`)
-4. Send success/failure/invalid messages back to CMS via SQS ([Shoryuken](https://github.com/phstc/shoryuken)), including some additional identify data about the audio length/type/etc.
+5. Send success/failure/invalid messages back to CMS via SQS ([Shoryuken](https://github.com/phstc/shoryuken)), including some additional identify data about the audio length/type/etc.

 #### On `delete`